 Cases involving child injuries are complex under Georgia laws.
 There are different damages at stake than in cases involving injured adults, and there are different rules governing how those damages can be awarded.
 That’s why it’s important to consult a child injury lawyer.
 Call us now for a free and confidential consultation and learn more about your rights as the parent of an injured child.

 If you need help recovering damages for an injured or abused child in Georgia, contact us now for a confidential consultation.
-We have offices in Atlanta and Brunswick, Georgia, and a satellite office in Washington, D.C.
+We have offices in Atlanta, Savannah, and Brunswick, Georgia, and a satellite office in Washington, D.C.

 - November 2, 2019Yes!
 You always have the right to chose your lawyer, even in the middle of a case.
 And switching lawyers ...September 15, 2019Injured in a car accident with someone who drives for Amazon?
 Through its “Amazon Prime” 2-day delive...April 14, 2019Fisher-Price may face product liability lawsuits after the Consumer Product Safety Commission announced o...February 21, 2019News outlets across the country have been reportingon the tragic case of William Brown, a young man in Te...November 12, 2018Earlier this week, news outlets reported that prominent motel chain Motel 6 has agreed to pay $7.6 millio...September 12, 2018This week, our firm finalized a settlement on behalf of a family whose child was sexually assaulted by an...